 So if your potential buyers are already out there, what’s stopping you from opening your virtual doors to greet them?

-Now, before you start getting excited in setting up your own idea of an ecommerce-ready website, you might want to be aware of what a sound e-commerce investment entails these days.
+Now, before you start getting excited in setting up your own idea of an eCommerce-ready website, you might want to be aware of what a sound e-commerce investment entails these days.
 If all you’re thinking is a site that accepts orders and have someone enter those orders in your accounting system, then you’ve got it all wrong.

 You’re never going to get good returns on your investment that way.
 While you’re opening doors for new income streams, you’re also introducing additional costs and sophistication for processes that are highly susceptible to errors, inconsistencies, delays, and, eventually, client dissatisfaction.

-Doing it right with integrated e-commerce
+Doing it right with integrated e-Commerce

 To compete with others who are also offering the same products and services as yours, you need to ensure complete customer satisfaction.
 The best way to achieve this is to employ integrated e-commerce.
-This is an e-commerce system that combines your payment system, accounting, ERP, CRM, inventory management, analytics, and others into a cohesive, synchronized environment.
+This is an e-commerce system that combines your payment system, accounting, ERP, CRM, inventory management, analytics, and others into a cohesive, synchronised environment.

 The idea is to do away with majority of your manual tasks in order to achieve fast, efficient, accurate, and secure transactions and other related processes.

-E-commerce integration will allow you to do business 24/7 without requiring any of your staff to render the same number of hours.
+eCommerce integration will allow you to do business 24/7 without requiring any of your staff to render the same number of hours.
 That means, your company continues to operate and earn even while all of you are fast sleep.

 Then when you’re up, you can view reports telling you what transpired overnight, over the weekend or over any specified period of time.
 The information you obtain can help you make well-informed decisions and act on issues much quicker.